Canadian fashion mogul Peter Nygard consents to being committed for extradition to U.S. on sex trafficking charges

 TORONTO – Peter Nygard, the Canadian business magnate who promoted his hedonistic lifestyle as he built a women’s fashion empire, has signed a consent form agreeing to be committed for extradition to the United States, where he’s wanted on federal sex trafficking charges, his lawyer told a Canadian court Friday.

-The move advances the extradition process.
-The final decision on whether to surrender the 80-year-old to U.S. authorities will fall to Canada’s justice minister.
-Brian Greenspan, one of Nygard’s attorneys, said he intends to make “extensive” submissions to Minister David Lametti.
+The final decision will fall to Canada’s justice minister.
+Brian Greenspan, one of Nygard’s attorneys, said he intends to make “extensive” submissions to Minister David Lametti about the conditions of a possible surrender.

-Nygard has denied wrongdoing.
+Nygard, 80, has denied wrongdoing.

 Separately Friday, Toronto police said they had secured an arrest warrant for Nygard and intended to charge him with six counts of sexual assault and three counts of forcible confinement in connection with incidents alleged to have taken place between 1987 and 2006.